Performance of FBK VUV-HD3 and HPK VUV4 SiPMs in the Light-only Liquid Xenon (LoLX) Detector: Optical Simulation Framework

-To validate our model against experimental data, we performed $^{133}$Ba and $^{137}$Cs external source simulations following the complete pipeline just described.
-We compared the photon detection rates between HPK and FBK SiPMs, calculating their ratio analogous to the experimental analysis shown in Figure~\ref{fig:gamma_correlations}.
-All simulations were performed at an overvoltage of $V_{\mathrm{OV}} = \SI{3}{\volt}$ to match experimental conditions.
-Figure~\ref{fig:fbk_vs_hpk_simu_comparison} presents the simulation results comparing light detection between HPK and FBK SiPMs, both with and without shadowing effects on the HPK detector to assess its impact on the measured PDE ratios.
+To validate our model against experimental data, we performed simulations with \({}^{133}\mathrm{Ba}\) and \({}^{137}\mathrm{Cs}\) external sources, following the complete pipeline described in Section~\ref{sec:chroma_simu_fram}.
+We compared the photon detection rates between HPK and FBK SiPMs, calculating their ratio analogous to the experimental analysis shown in Figure~\ref{fig:HPK_vs_FBK_Comparison}.
+All simulations were performed at an overvoltage of $V_{\mathrm{OV}} = \SI{3}{\volt}$ to match the experimental conditions.
+Figure~\ref{fig:Ba_Sim} and Figure~\ref{fig:Cs_Sim} present the simulation results comparing light detection between HPK and FBK SiPMs.

-The simulation incorporated the same systematic uncertainties affecting the experimental measurements.
-The overvoltage uncertainty of $\pm\SI{0.5}{\volt}$ was propagated through the simulation by varying the internal PDE model parameters within this range.
-The crosstalk effects were simulated independently based on the external crosstalk model in \cite{lolx_ext_2025} to estimate their impact on the PDE ratio.
+Sources of systematic uncertainty include the $\pm$\SI{0.5}{V} uncertainty in overvoltage and the external crosstalk.
 External crosstalk photons have wavelengths distributed from \num{600} to \SI{1000}{\nano\meter}, and the PDE model in \cite{Croix:2025axo} indicates that HPK exhibits higher efficiency at longer wavelengths.
-Consequently, HPK SiPMs are more sensitive to external crosstalk than FBK SiPMs, thereby affecting the upper bound of the PDE ratio.
-However, this effect increases the PDE ratio by only about \SI{3}{\%} relative.
-After propagating these two major systematic uncertainties, the simulation results with their associated uncertainties are presented in Table~\ref{tab:PDE_ratio}.
+Consequently, HPK SiPMs are more sensitive to external crosstalk photons than FBK SiPMs, thereby affecting the upper bound of the photon detection ratio.
+However, this effect increases the photon detection ratio by only about \SI{3}{\%} relative to the value obtained without external crosstalk.
+After propagating these two major systematic uncertainties, the simulation results with their associated uncertainties are presented in Table~\ref{tab:detection_ratio}.